phyomauk/ansible-lab/README.md

 Containers were chosen to reduce system resource consumption, improve deployment speed, and enable rapid environment provisioning and teardown.
 The overall objective of this lab is to provide a practical demonstration of Ansible automation workflows and infrastructure-as-code concepts, rather than to build a production-grade application platform.

+This lab is designed to run in local system rather than running in the cloud environment.

 # Architecture Diagram

 ```mermaid